 Some activities remain subject to annual appropriations.
 Among these are the expenses of federal AML programs in states with no OSM-approved reclamation programs, an emergency reclamation program, OSM administrative expenses, and the Clean Streams program.
 However, the FY2009 request does not include new funding for State Emergency Grants and Federal Emergency Projects owing to a sufficient carryover of funds from FY2008.
 Funding of this program will cease when these funds are exhausted because the changes to the AML program are making additional funds available to states and tribes to manage their own AML emergency programs.
-The agency budget also has an additional component - regulatory and technology programs.
+The agency budget also has an additional component-regulatory and technology programs.

 Owing to the establishment of the permanent appropriation, the FY2008 OSM appropriation was sharply lower than the FY2007 level.
 It included a total of \$118.5 million for Regulation and Technology and \$52.0 million for the AML fund, for a total of \$170.4 million for FY2008.
+The Continuing Appropriations Resolution, 2009 (Division A, P.L.
+110-329), generally extended funding for OSM accounts, through March 6, 2009, at the amounts provided in the FY2008 regular appropriations act.

-The Administration request for FY2009 was \$118.5 million for Regulation and Technology, and \$30.8 million for the AML fund.
-Total spending for OSM would be \$149.3 million for FY2009, a reduction of roughly \$21.1 million (12%) from FY2008.
-(See Table 11.)
-However, this reduction would
+The Bush Administration's original request for FY2009 had been \$118.5 million for Regulation and Technology, and \$30.8 million for the AML fund.
+Total spending under the original request for OSM would have been \$149.3 million for FY2009, a reduction of roughly \$21.1 million

-&lt;sup>31 Whether or not fee collections are reauthorized beyond FY2021, mandatory distributions will continue as long as money remains in the AML fund.
+&lt;sup>46 Whether or not fee collections are reauthorized beyond FY2021, mandatory distributions will continue as long as money remains in the AML fund.

-&lt;sup>32 U.S. Dept. of the Interior, Office of Surface Mining Reclamation and Enforcement, Budget Justifications and Performance Information, Fiscal Year 2009, p.
+&lt;sup>47 U.S. Dept. of the Interior, Office of Surface Mining Reclamation and Enforcement, Budget Justifications and Performance Information, Fiscal Year 2009, p.
 148.

-&lt;sup>33 Fifteen states manage their own emergency programs: Alabama, Alaska, Arkansas, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, North Dakota, Ohio, Oklahoma, Texas, Virginia, and West Virginia.
+&lt;sup>48 Fifteen states manage their own emergency programs: Alabama, Alaska, Arkansas, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, North Dakota, Ohio, Oklahoma, Texas, Virginia, and West Virginia.

-be more than offset by the permanent appropriation under the restructured AML program.
+(12%) from FY2008.
+However, the reduction would have been more than offset by the permanent appropriation under the restructured AML program.